brson/ctrs/README.md

 Run `./stab.py` on a Rust file to see if it is a candidate.

-# Licensing

-Any OSI-approved license accepted.
-Rust license prefered.
-Non-free licenses also welcome, but in another repo.

 # Organization

 All tests are under the `test` directory.